...

 Go gently, but do not disappear from yourself.

 This page is for reflection and self-understanding.
 It is not a substitute for professional mental health support.
-If you feel at risk of harming yourself or someone else, seek urgent support from local emergency services or a crisis service.
+If you feel at risk of harming yourself or someone else, seek urgent help through local emergency services or visit the Crisis Resources page.